thatv/HA-Addons/yggdrasil/README.md

 # Yggdrasil Network
-An Addon for running A Yggdrasil node for Homeassistant.
+An Addon for running A Yggdrasil node on Homeassistant.
 It provides a persistant IP and local discovery.

 For more info  visit https://yggdrasil-network.github.io/